Skip to content

 September 5, 2023

-Manage Versioning in SharePoint to Reduce Space with Orchestry
+Manage Versioning to Reduce SharePoint Storage with Orchestry

 They say the best things in life are free, but unfortunately, this does not include SharePoint storage.

-One of the usual suspects for eating up SharePoint space is document drafts and even old major versions.
-While the version is a vital piece of document management, it’s good to be aware of the amount of space versions consume.
+One of the biggest culprits in consuming SharePoint space is document drafts and older major versions.
+While versioning is an essential aspect of document management, it's important to understand the storage impact that multiple versions can have.

 In the Microsoft Learn article on Versioning in SharePoint we are given the details: